 Finance: In a financial institution, you might need to join the

 Accounts,Transactions, andCustomerstables to monitor account activity.
-By testing your queries thoroughly and using explain plans, you can ensure that the data is accurate and that the system performs reliably.
+By testing your queries thoroughly and using explain plans, you can see to it that the data is accurate and that the system performs reliably.

 FAQ